ByteHouse Command Line Interface (CLI)

 Region

-Note: The information you would need is the same as how you would log in with Web UI.
+This is the same as the info needed to log in with Web UI.

 Using the CLI

-The simplest way to start the application is to run it in your command line or PowerShell.
+The easiest way to start the application is to run it from the command line or in PowerShell.

-When specifying flag and its value when starting the application, the format is
+The format for specifying flag and its value when starting the application:

 --<flag> value